jimmy-zhao-tainio/project.m/README.md

         Regular expression engine, better called "pattern" due to it's non standard syntax.
         It uses a thompson construct and is immune to state explosions and regex attacks.
-        Internally, pattern strings are first turned into an intermediate branch structure, before being transformed into a path structure which is used while matching.
+        Internally, pattern strings are turned into an intermediate branch structure, before being transformed into a path structure which is used while matching.

         Supported syntax:

-                ()      Grouping with parentheses, also nested.
+                ()      Grouping with parentheses.
+Can be nested.
                 !
 Not operator for ranges, sets and values.
                 |       Or operator.
                 {m-n}   Repeat operator, m and n being optional.